-Cucumber– Uncooked, peeled or unpeeled.
-Chopped up in small cubes.
+Cucumber– Feed this uncooked, peeled, or unpeeled.
+Chop up in small cubes.

 Tomatoes- All kinds, the flesh only, NO vines/leaves as they are toxic to birds.
-Cherry or grape tomatoes cut in half are a favorite among our ducks.
+Cherry or grape tomatoes that have been cut in half are a favorite among our ducks.

-Apples-Applesauce is a messy treat ducks love.
+Apples-Applesauce is a messy treat, but ducks love it.
 Try mixing it with other fruits or veggies to help contain the mess a bit.
 Leave the seeds out, as even a small amount of the apple seeds can be toxic.

 Grapes-Red or green, cut in half.
 You can also give them raisins.

 Melons-Cantaloupe, watermelon, or honey dew are great cut into smaller pieces.
-Our ducks will eat the rinds of watermelon if it’s cut up into smaller pieces as well.
+Our ducks will eat the rinds of watermelon if it is cut up into smaller pieces.

-Eggs- Scrambled or hardboiled, chopped with shells on.
-Do not give them raw eggs, though.
+Eggs- Scrambled or hardboiled, chopped with shells intact.
+Do NOT give them raw eggs, though.
 The shells are a good source of calcium, instead of buying oyster shell from the store.

-Dry cat food-Our ducks LOVE to eat the cat food, and will often skip their own pellets in favor for the salmon flavored kitty chow.
-I do like to make sure they don’t get too much of this treat, so the cats are actually fed though.
+Dry cat food-Our ducks LOVE to eat the cat’s food, and will often skip their own pellets in favor of the salmon flavored kitty chow.
+I do make sure they don’t get too much of this “treat”, so the cats actually get fed.

 Rice- As a once in a while treat, try adding soft cooked rice with some other veggies or fruits.

-Seeds– Some seeds can be given to ducks, like Millet or Sunflower seeds, as a limited rare special treat.
-While seeds can be used like grit, seeds do not digest well and can fill the crop with material that is not digested or passed.
-Thics can lead to digestive issues in ducks.
+Seeds– Some seeds, like millet or sunflower, can be given to ducks as a limited, rare special treat.
+While seeds such as grit can be used, they do not digest well and can fill the crop with material that is not digested or passed.
+This can lead to serious digestive issues in ducks.

-Now that you know what you should feed ducks as a special treat, there ARE some things you shouldn’t feed to them.
+Now that you know what special treats you can feed ducks, there ARE some foods you should NOT feed them.
 These can cause digestive issues, or be outright toxic to your ducks.
 If you have fed these to your ducks before without issues, you should consider yourself very lucky.

-Bread-Packed with carbs that they don’t need, bread, though soft, can become dense in the stomachs of ducks.
-Ducks can also gorge on this “tasty” treat and end up with an impacted crop.
-An impacted crop can cause death!
+Bread-Packed with carbs that ducks don’t need, bread, though soft, can become dense in the stomachs of ducks.
+Ducks can also binge on this “tasty” treat and end up with an impacted crop.
+An impacted crop can result in death!

-Onions-sometimes causing diarhea or vomiting, it’s best to avoid giving your ducks onions.
+Onions– Sometimes they cause diarrhea or vomiting.
+It is best to avoid giving your ducks onions.

-Avocados-all parts of the avocado, including flesh, pits, skin and parts of the tree are very toxic to ducks!
-Leave the guacamole out of their pens, please.
+Avocados– All parts of the avocado, including flesh, pits, skin, and even parts of the tree are very toxic to ducks!
+Leave the guacamole out of their enclosures, please.

-Sugary, Salty, High Fat Foods- If it’s not healthy for a human to eat these foods, neither is it healthy for your ducks.
-Even small amounts of these foods have negative impacts on your duck’s health.
+Sugary, Salty, High Fat Foods- If it isn’t healthy for a human to eat, neither is it healthy for your ducks.
+Even small amounts of these foods will have a negative impact on your duck’s health.
 Anything fried contains far too much oil/fat for your duck.
 Canned veggies contain too much salt.
 Canned or in-juice fruits contain too much sugar.
-Ducks who consume these foods can become overweight and have health problems, and typically die at younger ages.
+Ducks who consume these foods can become overweight and have other health issues, and they will typically die at younger ages.
 These are just plain NOT HEALTHY.

-This list gives you some ideas of what you should feed your ducks as treats and what to avoid.
-Did any of these items surprise you at all?
+This list gives you some ideas of what you should feed your ducks as treats and what you should avoid giving them.
+Did any of these items surprise you?
 Be sure to pin this for later!